-· Can Indeterminacy and Self-Fulfilling Expectations Help Explain International Business Cycles?
+· Can Indeterminacy and Self-Fulfilling Expectations Solve the International Macro Puzzles?
 (Joint with Stephen McKnight, El Colegio de México)

 A combination of productivity and sunspot shocks can help resolve the major puzzles of international business cycles, but not the Backus-Smith puzzle.

 In the US tradeable output is more volatile than nontradeable output.
 If we use a "new open economy" model to understand why, we find that it is so because tradeable output is more responsive to domestic monetary shocks.

 Much shorter version published as: Povoledo, Laura.
 A Note on the Volatility of the Tradeable and Nontradeable Sectors.
 Macroeconomic Dynamics (2013).

 · Can producer currency pricing models generate volatile real exchange rates?

 Low elasticities of substitution can replace full local currency pricing as a way to generate real exchange rates that are as volatile as in the data.
 Economics Letters (2012).